- Home

 The City of Lake Forest Park currently operates Traffic Safety Enforcement Camera Systems around its schools, and at three locations on SR 522/Bothell Way NE.
 These systems are a safety measure designed to reduce and prevent speeding and collisions.
 Since its beginning in 2009, the goal of the program has been pedestrian safety in our school zones and collision reduction on SR 522.
 The program is used as a force-multiplier, adding to the good behavior of drivers and enforcement capacity of the Police Department.
 The system enables Police Department staff, which is typically running at minimum levels, to perform other functions that address a wide range of public safety tasks.

 We've all had to stop short of running into another car in the middle of the intersection for drivers who think they can squeak through the light.
 Speeding and running red lights jeopardize public safety on a daily basis.
 To counteract this danger the City of Lake Forest Park implemented a photo enforcement program.
-The city installed a red light camera and installed a system of sensors to capture speed and cameras to photograph the rear of the violator's vehicle and license plate in school zones.
+The city installed a red-light camera and installed a system of sensors to capture speed and cameras to photograph the rear of the violator's vehicle and license plate in school zones.

 It is important for citizens to know that photo enforcement violations do not get applied to their driving record.
 The violations are not recorded by the Washington State Department of Licensing.

 As with a parking ticket, it does not matter who drives the vehicle, it's the registered owner who is responsible for the violation.
-This presumption may be overcome only if the registered owner states (before the court) that the vehicle involved was in control of some person other than the registered owner.
+This presumption may be overcome only if the registered owner states (before the court) that the vehicle involved was under the control of some person other than the registered owner.

 Red Light Cameras